dendibakh/perf-book/chapters/7-Overview-Of-Performance-Analysis-Tools/7-6 Windows ETW.md

 The bottom Graph *CPU Usage (Precise)* uses different source of data than *Sampled* view.
 While sampling data only captures running threads, *Precise* collection takes into account time intervals during which a process was not running.
 The data for precise view comes from the Windows Thread Scheduler.
 It traces how long and on which CPU a thread was running (CPU Usage), how long it was blocked in a kernel call (Wait), in which priority and how long the thread had been waiting for a CPU to become free (Ready Time), etc. Consequently, precise view doesn't show the top CPU consumers.
 But this view is very helpful for understanding for how long and *why* a certain process was blocked.

 Now that we familiarized ourselves with the WPA interface, let's observe the charts.
 First, we can find the `MouseButton` events 63 and 64 on the timeline.
 ETWController saves all the screenshots taken during collection in a newly created folder.
 The profiling data itself is saved in the file named `SlowProcessStart.etl` and there is a new folder named `SlowProcessStart.etl.Screenshots`.
 This folder contains the screenshots and a `Report.html` file which you can view in the browser.
-Every recorded keyboard/mouse interaction is saved in a file with the event number in its name, e.g. `Screenshot_63.jpg`.
+Every recorded keyboard/mouse interaction is saved in a file with the event number in its name, e.g., `Screenshot_63.jpg`.
 Figure @fig:ETWController_ClickScreenshot (cropped) displays the mouse double-click (events 63 and 64).
 The mouse pointer position is marked as a green square, except if a click event did occur, then it is red.
 This makes it easy to spot when and where a mouse click was performed.

 ![A mouse click screenshot captured with ETWController.](../../img/perf-tools/ETWController_ClickScreenshot.png){#fig:ETWController_ClickScreenshot width=60% }